 Study tools are important for academic success in college.
 As an undergraduate there are many resources at Columbia that can assist you in creating a personalized study tools that work for you.

 Consider the following study tools to aid you in achieving your academic goals.

 Learn more about the wealth of collections, spaces and services provided by the Columbia University Libraries to support your research, study and learning as an undergraduate.

-Learn more about support groups and workshops, software tools, browser extensions and more that can help with time management.
+Learn more about support groups and workshops, software tools, browser extensions and more that can help with time management at Columbia.

 Learn more about reserving a room in a library for collaborative group study and/or presentation practice.

 Density estimates how full study spaces are on campus using a live feed of Wi-Fi access data that updates every 15 minutes.